stevenranney/madison_river_fisheries/README.md

 Output from analyses files are written to `output/` dir and branced from there.

+The `/python` directory is a dead end.
+Originally, I had considered doing all of these analyses in Python because I like Python, but given I am much more efficient, I switched to `R`.
+I'm leaving this here for posterity.

 If readers have any questions, please feel free to contact me at `Steven.Ranney "at" gmail.com`.

 ## NEWS